 Myopia or Nearsightedness

-You may have guessed it, but the next eye condition on our list is myopia, otherwise known as nearsightedness.
+Myopia is the next eye condition we need to discuss.
 It is the opposite vision condition of farsightedness.
 Those with myopia can see things close to them quite clearly, while seeing things in the distance poses a lot of difficulty.

 Like hyperopia, myopia is also a refractive error.
 In this case, the lens of the eye is curved too much because the eyeball is too long.
-When this happens the light to be redirected to a point in front of the retina instead of directly on it, which it what causes blurry vision.
+When this happens, light does not properly direct itself to the retina, which is what causes blurry vision.

 Here are some questions to ask your child to see if they may be suffering from myopia: